marcelm/cutadapt/doc/recipes.rst

 The uppercase ``-A`` specifies that this option is meant to work on R2.
 Similar to above, ``REVPRIMER`` is the sequence of the reverse primer and ``RCFWDPRIMER`` is the reverse-complement of the forward primer.
-Note that cutadapt does not reverse-complement any sequences of its own; you will have to do that yourself.
+Note that Cutadapt does not reverse-complement any sequences of its own; you will have to do that yourself.